45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 New York Insider tip: While at the Oculus, you can also view the 9/11 memorial for free.
 If you also plan on visiting the 9/11 museum, it’s free on Mondays from 5:30 PM – 7 PM – reserve tickets online.

-10. The Brooklyn Bridge – Overall One of the Best Free NYC Attractions
+10. The Brooklyn Bridge – My Favorite

-When the bridge originally opened, it actually wasn’t a free NYC activity to do.
+When the bridge originally opened, it actually wasn’t a free activity to do.
 It cost a penny to cross by foot, and 5 cents by horse and carriage.

-Fun NYC Travel fact: After a mass panic happened about safety during the first week of the bridge being open, they ensured safety by letting 21 elephants cross into lower Manhattan.
+Fun Travel fact: After a mass panic happened about safety during the first week of the bridge being open, they ensured safety by letting 21 elephants cross into lower Manhattan.

 most instagrammable places in NYC include photographing the Brooklyn Bridge